shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/2-name-resolution-issues.md

       ![Screenshot showing the d n s table." lightbox="../media/5-table.png](../media/mod2-vnet2.png)

-    > [!note] It may take a few minutes for the link to be created.
+    >**Note**: It may take a few minutes for the link to be created.
 Select Refresh occasionally to see the latest status.
 Wait until the link status says Completed.

 ### Inspect the Domain Name System name table

 Navigate to the Overview page and inspect the DNS name table.

-VM1, VM2, and VM3 should appear.
+VM1-<inject key="Deployment ID" enableCopy="false" />, VM2-<inject key="Deployment ID" enableCopy="false" />, and VM3-<inject key="Deployment ID" enableCopy="false" /> should appear.
 You may need to wait a short while for VM3 to appear.
 Select Refresh if necessary.

-Nslookup on VM1 and VM2 should resolve vm3.contoso.com.
+Nslookup on VM1-<inject key="Deployment ID" enableCopy="false" /> and VM2-<inject key="Deployment ID" enableCopy="false" /> should resolve VM3-<inject key="Deployment ID" enableCopy="false" />.contoso.com.

-> [!tip] If VM3 does not appear after several minutes, try restarting the VM.
+> [!tip] If VM3-<inject key="Deployment ID" enableCopy="false" /> does not appear after several minutes, try restarting the VM.

 ![Screenshot showing the d n s table." lightbox="../media/5-table.png](../media/mod2-vm3dns.png)